 - The worker’s opportunity for profit and loss.

 - The amount of initiative, judgment, or foresight in open market competition with others is required for the worker’s success.

 - The degree of independent business organization and operation.

 Certain factors are immaterial to the Department of Labor’s analysis of independent contractor status.
 Those include the place where the work is performed, the absence or presence of a formal employment agreement, and whether an alleged independent contractor is licensed by a state or local government.

 Complicating the situation, Missouri uses factors different from those that the federal government uses to determine whether a worker is an independent contractor or an employee.

 If an employer misclassifies a worker as an independent contractor, the Missouri Labor & Industrial Relations Commission may determine that the employer owes the state contributions for unemployment compensation.
 Furthermore, if the employer has no workers’ compensation insurance policy, it could also impose criminal penalties.

 Springfield-area employers have been audited by both the Missouri Labor & Industrial Relations Commission and the United States Department of Labor and, as a result, in some circumstances have received multiple assessments for minimum wage and overtime compensation, unemployment contributions and penalties, and workers’ compensation penalties.

-Employers would be wise to have their legal counsel evaluate their independent contractor relationships and advise them whether it appears that workers are truly independent contractors or should instead be classified as employees.
+Employers would be wise to reach out to a skilled employment law attorney to evaluate their independent contractor relationships and advise them whether it appears that workers are truly independent contractors or should instead be classified as employees.